 This review is not sponsored, and opinions expressed are our own.

 1. Atas locations?

-There are two Dental On The Bay branches - One at Vivocity and one at MBS, but doctors are the same at both clinics, and treatment cost is identical.
+There are two Dental On The Bay branches - one at Vivocity and one at MBS, but doctors are the same at both clinics, and the treatment cost is identical.

-The team started out at Vivo over 10 years ago, and as the team grew bigger the MBS outlet was opened to cater to more patients.
+The team started out at Vivocity over 10 years ago, and as the team grew bigger, the MBS outlet was opened to cater to more patients.

 One of the traits I value most as a patient is when your doctor can basically also pass off as the regular guy next door.
 I'm a huge fan of the whole down-to-earth, "did you watch the soccer match last night" sort of vibes.

 This rapport is what the Dental On The Bay team is all about: Chris and co. are on first name terms with most of their patients, and follow-up appointments are essentially "catch up on life sessions" with your dentist.

 It's probably why Dental On The Bay have a core patient pool made up of long-term patients and families with young children.

 In a nutshell, I'd count on the bunch at Dental On The Bay any time to give their no-bullshit opinion right at the start about what treatment you need, and what you don't.
 "The very same advise we'd give our own dad or mom", to quote Chris.

 The team always makes it a point to take as much time as needed for consultation and treatment planning -- meaning they set aside plenty of time at each visit to go through all your treatment options, answer your questions, and explain the risks of each treatment.